phoenixspokespeople/phoenixspokespeople.github.io/valet.md

 ## Logistics

-Our volunteers will arrive during set up time on the day of your event with Valley Metro's portable bike racks, we'll set up the racks, table, and signage.
+Our volunteers will arrive during set up time on the day of your event with [portable bike racks](https://movedbybikes.com/collections/products/products/mbb-valet-rack-event-stand), we'll set up the racks, table, and signage.

 We will stay until all the bikes are claimed, or it's obvious that someone has forgotten to claim theirs (see below).